-As attorneys, tax advisers, management and IT consultants and auditors, we are present with more than 100 own offices in around 50 countries.
-Worldwide, our clients trust our more than 5,500 colleagues.
+As attorneys, tax advisers, management and IT consultants and auditors, we are present with 110 own offices in around 50 countries.
+Worldwide, our clients trust our 5,800 colleagues.

 The history of Rödl & Partner goes back to its foundation as a solo practice in 1977 in Nuremberg.
 Our aspiration to be on hand wherever our internationally-active clients are led to the establishment of our first, own offices, commencing with Central and Eastern Europe in 1991.
 Alongside market entry in Asia in 1994, the opening of offices in further strategic locations followed, in Western and Northern Europe in 1998, USA in 2000, South America in 2005 and Africa in 2008.